-4.2 Payload
+4.2 Vehicle load capacity

-- ▶ Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
-You can lose control of the vehicle (see section 4.2.1). - ➤ The maximum permissible gross weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 4.2.1).
+- Overloading the vehicle and the axles may result, for example, in a diminished steering response (altered driving behavior), an overloading of the tires, and, as a result, an increased risk of tire blowouts or an extended braking distance.
+This may cause you to lose control of the vehicle, endangering yourself and other road users.
+If you are not sure whether the loaded vehicle complies with the technically permissible maximum laden mass, you can weigh/check the vehicle on public scales or have it weighed by certain dealers. - The vehicle documents state the technically permissible maximum laden mass or the mass including optional equipment ex works (actual vehicle mass), but not the weight of the laden vehicle (see section 4.2.1).
 For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey. - Adapt the speed to the payload.
 The stopping distance is increased if the payload is high.

-- Do not exceed the maximum permissible gross weight (permissible total weight) stated in the vehicle documents and the maximum axle loads as a result of the payload. - ▶ Built-in accessories and special equipment reduce the payload. - Do not load the beds with point loads.
-The maximum permissible loads of the beds refer to a surface load.

-On loading, make sure that the payload's centre of gravity is as low as possible (directly above the floor of the vehicle).
+- Do not exceed the technically permissible maximum laden mass (permissible total weight) and the technically permissible maximum laden mass on the axle as stated in the vehicle documents by the payload. - ▶ Built-in accessories and optional equipment reduce the vehicle load capacity. - Do not load the beds with point loads.
+The maximum permissible loads of the beds refer to a surface load. - On loading, make sure that the payload's centre of gravity is as low as possible (directly above the floor of the vehicle).
 Otherwise this may affect the driving characteristics of the vehicle.